-Per the public health order, and in coordination with state and local public health officials, we have suspended ALL indoor and outdoor facility rentals.
+Per the public health order, and in coordination with state and local public health officials, we have suspended ALL indoor facility rentals.

 Due to the uncertainty of the COVID-19 outbreak, we are not issuing special event permits at this time.

 As of Oct.
 13, we are accepting reservations for our picnic and BBQ areas for gatherings of 3 household or fewer.
 All persons must comply with requirements set forth by the California Department of Public Health

 .
 We are also accepting permits for bounce houses, alcohol, and post payment parking.

 We are working closely with our colleagues at Public health and monitoring information from the California Department of Public Health and the CDC.
 We are bound by the public health orders, and programs, services, and activities will re-open as soon as they safely can.